-I’m Andrea Doucet, Professor of Sociology and Women’s Studies at Brock University in the Niagara region of Ontario, Canada, and mother of three (a young adult and twin teens).
-Since the day our first daughter was born, I have shared parenting with my husband, who is a naturopathic doctor.
+I’m Andrea Doucet, Professor of Sociology and Women’s Studies at Brock University in Ontario, Canada, and mother of three (a 20 year old and 16 year-old twins).
+Since the day our first was born, I have shared the care of our daughters with my husband, who is a naturopathic doctor.
 For most of the past twenty years, I have been the primary breadwinner in our family.

-To receive updates on the book project and to be part of this conversation, please click here.
+To become part of this conversation, please click here.

 For more on my research and my professional background, click here.